danielpezoa/danielpezoa/README.md

-## Voy a poner cosas útiles online en este lugar ... ya se verá que tan úntiles :)
+## Voy a poner cosas útiles online en este lugar ... ya se verá que tan útiles :)

 <!--
 **danielpezoa/danielpezoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.